matrix-org/matrix-spec-proposals/proposals/4098-provisioning-with-scim.md

 or a dedicated [endpoint at the IAM](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo) server.
 However this usage has limitations.

-Several real-world Matrix use cases would benefit having a provisioning protocol implemented, so IAM software and Matrix servers could communicate together and reduce friction for end users and system administrators.
+Several real-world Matrix use cases would benefit from having a provisioning protocol implemented, so IAM software and Matrix servers could communicate together and reduce friction for end users and system administrators.